 As a business person, you become more empowered if you know more about your cash flow and how technology works.
-Nevertheless, one gets completely involved in other daily issues, which sometimes eclipse cash-flow concerns.
+Nevertheless, one gets completely involved in other daily issues, which sometimes eclipses cash-flow concerns.

-Cash plays a crucial role in any business that managing cash flow and the associated value transfers is the most important aspect of a business.
+Cash plays a crucial role in any business that manages cash flow and the associated value transfers is the most important aspect of a business.
 Traditionally, payrolls, disbursements, invoices, and receipts were manually processed and paid by cash and cheques.
 Nevertheless, these conventional payment methods caused a lot of delays, risks, and complexities in terms of recording the transactions satisfied with a payment.

 It came as no surprise when the financial services sector came out with solutions for improved technology and payment capability.
 Corporate banking offers digital cash and liquidity management solutions to businesses, including small and medium enterprises (SMEs) to gain significant benefits like: